|Share of sales moved by rail (11.6% of GB aggregates sold)||13.6m t||18.5m t|

 The fact that mineral products are ultimately used at tens of thousands of construction sites throughout the UK means that road will always be the main mode of delivery.
-MPA has again been working with the Carbon Trust to identify and prioritise initiatives with the potential to improve delivery efficiencies and minimise energy consumption and emissions.
-Minimising carbon emissions associated with material deliveries is also a key element of the targets for the construction sector set out in the Sustainable Construction Strategy.
-MPA is playing a leading role in developing initiatives to focus the construction supply chain on reduicing emissions associated with material deliveries.
+Minimising carbon emissions associated with material deliveries is an issue of growing importance for the industry.

 MPA’s Cycle Safe campaign initiated in 2011 aims to prevent collisions between cyclists and Large Good Vehicles (LGVs) by raising awareness on both sides of how to cycle and drive as safely as possible.

 In 2013, Transport for London facilitated an initiative to develop a single unified Vulnerable Road User (VRU) safety standard for clients, contractors and the supply chain to work to.
 MPA and MPA members have been leading contributors in the development of the Construction Logistics and Cyclist Safety (CLOCS) Standard, introduced in December 2013, and MPA is now a CLOCS Champion.

 The CLOCS standard includes much of what is in the MPA VRU Safety Policy (launched in 2012), such as driver training and vehicle equipment requirements, but also additional requirements for the supply chain and for clients and contractors.
 In order to simplify and clarify the application of VRU safety standards in the construction sector, the MPA policy has now been extended to match the CLOCS standard.